 There is also an outlet mall just a stone’s throw away in Dillon.
 If you are looking for that bottom dollar, high end apparel experience… that is probably your best bet!

-7. Continental Divide Winery
+7. Wine Tasting at Continental Divide Winery

 The Continental Divide Winery in Main Street Station opened in Dec.
 2016.
 Stop in for a wine tasting, or better yet, set up a wine blending experience!
 This unique opportunity lets you play winemaker for a day by blending the winery’s 100 percent California Cabernet Sauvignon, Pinot Noir, Merlot, Zinfandel and Colorado Petit Verdot to create your personal wine blend.
 The fun and interactive session lasts about two hours and includes one souvenir bottle of your custom crafted wine YOU blend.
 You can create a single bottle, multiple bottles, or several cases to take home or share at a special event.
 Make sure to make a reservation in advance.